-My research investigates how Roman material culture—particularly third-century imperial portraiture—functioned not just as a form of representation, but as an active medium for shaping political legitimacy, collective memory, and embodied identity.
-At a time often dismissed by scholars as artistically incoherent or politically fragmented, I argue that imperial portraiture became a crucial visual strategy: one that used facial expressivity, material innovation, and spatial display to communicate authority and foster cultural resilience.
+My research examines how Roman material culture, especially third-century imperial portraiture, functioned not simply as representation but as an active medium for shaping political legitimacy, collective memory, and embodied identity.
+Focusing on a period often characterized as one of artistic decline and political instability, I argue instead that imperial portraiture emerged as a powerful visual strategy.
+It leveraged facial expressivity, material experimentation, and spatial display to articulate authority and sustain cultural coherence.

-To explore how these strategies operated in context, I developed site-based case studies on the sebasteion at Boubon (Turkey) and the villa at Chiragan (France).
-These sites reveal how expressive portraits were curated in both civic and domestic settings to shape historical narratives, negotiate dynastic continuity, and blur the boundaries between public spectacle and private memory.
+My research is grounded in site-specific case studies, including the Sebasteion at Boubon (Turkey) and the villa at Chiragan (France).
+These contexts demonstrate how imperial portraits were curated within both civic and domestic environments to structure historical narratives, negotiate dynastic continuity, and shape modes of viewing.
+In doing so, they reveal the fluid interplay between public and private memory in the Roman world.

-As I expand this work into a monograph, I am increasingly focused on materiality.
-I examine how surface treatments—such as polychromy, sculpting techniques, and variable polish—amplified the emotional intensity and psychological immediacy of imperial portraits.
-These material strategies transformed sculpture into a multisensory encounter with imperial authority.
+As I develop this work into a monograph, I am increasingly focused on questions of materiality.
+I examine how surface treatments such as polychromy, carving techniques, and variable finishes intensified the immediacy of these portraits and transformed them into multisensory encounters with imperial authority.

-Across all my work, I foreground the relationship between form, perception, and ideology.
-Roman imperial portraits were not static reflections of power; they were active interventions in its construction.
-By tracing how these images shaped memory, identity, and political imagination, my research offers a new lens on how the Roman world made power visible—and how that visibility was felt, remembered, and believed.
+Across my work, I foreground the dynamic relationship between form, perception, and ideology.
+Roman imperial portraits were not passive reflections of power, but active agents in its construction.
+By examining how these images shaped memory and belief, my research offers a new perspective on how power was made visible and how that visibility was experienced, embodied, and sustained.

 Select Conference Presentations